heathhenley/AOC/README.md

   - this problem has some similar vibes
 - this also reminds me of the sticks and bars combinations problem but I'm not sure how to apply that exactly at the moment (https://handwiki.org/wiki/Stars_and_bars_(combinatorics))

+### Day 13:
+Working on this one now, I have two possible approaches in mind.
+The first is to compute the row counts and column counts for each row and column (the number of "#"s they have) because it's easier to rule points of symmetry out that way.
+Then I can just each possible point of symmetry.
+I think there is also a window approach that could work.
+Like the window is always as wide as the shortest distance to the edge of the map.
+The the first half of the window is negative and the second half is positive.
+You can slide it across the map and check if the window is ever 0.